Get unmatched security and privacy protection with Avast One

 Create space for screen-free time.
 Even passive screen time, like having the TV run in the background, counts.
 Put devices out of sight, so they can be out of mind — and be sure to buy your child a phone only when the time is right.

 Monitor screen time activity.
 Sometimes the honor system works, sometimes it doesn’t.
-By monitoring your kids online and setting limits with a parental app like Avast Family Space, you’ll know exactly when to call it quits for the day.
+By monitoring your kids online and setting limits with a parental app, you’ll know exactly when to call it quits for the day.

 No screens 90 minutes before bedtime.
 This holds true even for adults.
 Pre-sleep screen time directly impacts a child’s ability to sleep well.
 Create a few scenarios where screen time is simply not an option, such as during school, at night, or during meals.